 As soon as I could get away with it, I quit altar serving and then I quit Catholicism.
 Any organization with forced celibacy is going to be a problem for someone.

-My brother Job was a pure handful from the moment he was born.
+My brother Job who was number five in the family line-up was a pure handful from the moment he was born.
 He was a cuter-than-cute red-headed, freckled-face boy who even as a baby was making headlines around the bridge table as Mom would tell the other mothers how Job had climbed out of his crib already.
 This was before he could walk.
 It began there.

 A couple of years later, when all was quiet and perhaps Mom was baking something in the small kitchen in the Willows (our crowded townhouse on the Main St of Walden, Ontario, ( Let the Games Begin 🏀 ), little industrious Job climbed up on the stylish chrome and Formica table in the dining room eager to touch the glass chandelier.
 In that same dining room sat our beautiful upright piano that Mom had stylishly mac-tacked with orange and purple-petaled flowers (It was the 70s, Man).
 Anyway, before he could stop himself, and with little pink tongue clamped to the right side of his mouth, he systematically dismantled the whole intricate chandelier, but not a piece of glass would touch the floor.
 Four year-old Job had very carefully clutched each glass piece in his little hands and put each one down on the table top he was standing on… in exact order of its place aloft.
 He took a three-dimensional glass chandelier and made it one-dimensional.
 All Mom had to do later was carefully hook it all back up.
 She was fascinated by his ability to do this, and so were we.

-One time, at the camp (The Camp ⛺️ and Fun and Foibles at the Camp 🎣 (18)) where all nine of us moved for the summer months to be on the lake and running a tourist camp, when the lake was whipped up with white caps due to an off-shore wind, Job thought it would be interesting to push the twenty or so aluminum boats and canoes out into the water to watch the wind take them across the lake.
+One time, at the camp where all nine of us moved for the summer months to be on the lake and running a tourist camp, when the lake was whipped up with white caps due to an off-shore wind, Job thought it would be interesting to push the twenty or so aluminum boats and canoes out into the water to watch the wind take them across the lake.
 Imagine the spectacle that was.
 A fleet of unmanned water craft afloat in a line across a choppy eight-mile lake.
 Little Job was fascinated, jumping up and down, clapping and laughing devilishly and pointing a chubby finger at what he had done.
 Mom and Dad and our four older siblings scrambled to get the boats back, some swimming out to them, some using a motorized boat to get them.
 Who would think of doing such a thing…JOB!
 Corporal punishment ensued.
 (Corporal punishment was quite popular back then.)

 In later years, Job would usually be the one getting into trouble and doing more and more high-risk things.
 He would dive off the top of the diving tower and off Echo Rock and the Locks — these were all very high dives and more than a little dangerous.
 Job was the only one of the seven of us to master the back-flip-and-a-half on the trampoline.
 And when it came to water-skiing, he was quite impressive – slalom-skiing beautifully and even starting from the dock or the water on one-ski, which took a great deal of strength, balance and coordination.
 His physicality was confident and true.
 He was physically gifted.
-Mr Laset attested to this fact when I called him last winter to casually affirm my Elementary school memories when forty years ago he had been our beloved coach (Mr. Laset and the Walden Games (age 10) 🥈 ).
+Mr Laset attested to this fact when I called him last winter to casually affirm my Elementary school memories when forty years ago he had been our beloved coach.
 In gymnastics, Job would fly off the spring board, catching tons of air before his hands met the leather box-horse and with high hips he would execute a beautiful hand spring.
-At the lake, Job would even ski down the Trouble River (Can U Canoe? 🛶) a twisty-turny, black-watered mysterious river that we all thought of as bottomless due to scary stories that we would tell by the camp fire.
+At the lake, Job would even ski down the Trouble River a twisty-turny, black-watered mysterious river that we all thought of as bottomless due to scary stories that we would tell by the camp fire.

 Some of Job’s escapades required funding that he just didn’t have, nor could he easily earn.
 Luckily, he had worked out a solution for his shortfall.
 But first, you need to know the layout of the cottage that we called ‘The Office’, because the layout was key.
 The Office had two bedrooms on the main level.
 In one room was Mom and Dad’s twin beds (stylish at the time, no idea why) and a crib where Luke would sleep when he was a baby.
 The neighbouring room had a double-bed where I and one or both of my sisters would sleep, and then above us, up a rickety ladder in the hallway, was ‘the loft’ where the three boys would usually sleep: Matt, Mark and Job.
 The sides of the loft were open, such that those up there could look down through the rafters into the two bedrooms below.
 Privacy?
 I think not.
 In fact, now that I am writing this, I remember a game in which we would reach way over on the rafters and then swing down over the beds below and drop down with a squeal, landing on the soft mattress, or anyone who happened to still be in bed.
 (This was a forbidden activity, so only done when the adults were out of the office.)